Skip to main content

 The rest period

-After pulling, wrap tightly and rest in a cooler or warming oven at 150–160°F for at least 1 hour, ideally 2.
+After pulling, wrap tightly and rest in a cooler or warming oven at 150 to 160°F for at least 1 hour, ideally 2.
 Resting lets the internal temp equalize and the juices redistribute.
 Skipping the rest is where most backyard briskets fall apart.

 Log the cook.
 Build your record.